ladjs/superagent/Readme.md

   Progressive high-level request HTTP client for node.

   Mikeal's library is great, but when you want something in between node's low level API, and a high level API, things start to fall apart.
 The aim of this library is to provide a similar high-level interface, as well as a progressive one.

+  __WARNING__: work in progress

 ## Installation

     $ npm install superagent

+## TODO

+  - progressive multipart support (req / res)
+  - schema relative redirects
+  - SSL

 ## Examples

 ### GET

  Below is a simple __GET__ request, with buffered body available at `res.body` and `body`.
+By default when passing a callback there is no need to listen on "end", as the callback is invoked when the response is complete.

      var agent = require('superagent');

      agent.get('http://google.com', function(err, res, body){
+       console.log(res.statusCode);
+       console.log(body);
      });

+### GET Query String

+ The second object passed becomes the querystring:

+     agent.get('http://google.com', { search: 'foobar' }, function(err, res, body){
+       // whatever
+     });

+### Redirects

+ The default maximum redirects defaults to `5`, however we can alter this with `.redirects(n)` or `.maxRedirects(n)`.

      var req = agent.get('http://google.com', function(err, res, body){
        console.log(res.statusCode);